DIN-Foundation/bcs-ntnu-2021/project-plan.md

 # 5. Organisering av kvalitetssikring

 ## 5.1 Dokumentasjon, standardbruk og kildekode

+The language used to develop the proof-of-concept app as not been decided yet, but we would like to use a language with mature tools for documentation, testing, linting, formatting.
+These tools should be run by the CI on every commit to the source-tree to ensure consistent quality.

+Here are some key areas of quality control, which can be expected:

+### API documentation generated from code docstrings

+This is a very useful tool to document interfaces in the code bases.
+Either interfaces between different modules in the code-base, or external interfaces like a CLI or HTTP API etc.

+### High level visual documentation

+Some high-level documentation will be required to explain the architecture of the entire solution, using diagrams.

+### Testing of the API interface

+There will be an interface to control the proof-of-concept app.
+Most of the testing we do should focus heavily on testing this interface, be it a CLI or a HTTP API or both or something else.
+How this interface will look is TBD.

+### Linting and formatting using community defaults and best practices

+Programming communities have standards and default practices regarding how to write code.
+Automated tools like a linter should run in the CI environment to ensure that these best practices are being followed.

 ## 5.2 Konfigurasjonsstyring
 ## 5.3 Risikoanalyse (identifisere, analysere, tiltak, oppfølging)